JosephNjiru/reproducible-dataops-etl-pipeline-ci-cd/README.md

+# Project Status
+This project is fully functional.
+All tests pass successfully in CI/CD and local environments.

 # DevOps for Data: A CI/CD Pipeline for an Automated ETL Job

 This project implements a complete Continuous Integration and Continuous Deployment (CI/CD) pipeline for a serverless ETL job.
 Using GitHub Actions, this pipeline automates the testing and packaging of data transformation code, ensuring that every change is validated before it can be deployed.